Game: The Whispering Vault

 Whispering Vault is a horror game.
 That warning is taken from it.

 The player characters are as good as dead.
 They are dead, undead I suppose, but not in the traditional sense.
 The players, the stalkers, have transcended the Realm of Flesh and are now a part of the Realm of Essence.
-As Stalkers, they have a unique connection between the two and this connection allows them to pass between the worlds (getting past the Guardian) and to deal with supernatural problems in the Realm of Flesh.
+As Stalkers, they have a unique connection between the two, and this connection allows them to pass between the worlds (get past the Guardian) and deal with supernatural problems in the Realm of Flesh.

 Sometimes powerful beings from the Realm of Essence, beings responsible (in a way) for the Realm of the Flesh, become obsessed with their creation, abandon their duties in Essence and force their way into meaty side of reality.
 This is bad.